 1. Learn to Trust Your Intuition

-Through activities such as meditation, make the time each day to quiet the mind chatter to turn to what your inner voice is telling you.
-This ability to communicate to your intuition will prove to be extremely useful during moments where you most need guidance and support.
+Through activities such as meditation, take the time each day to quiet the mind chatter to turn to what your inner voice is telling you.
+This ability to communicate with your intuition will prove to be extremely useful during moments where you most need guidance and support.

 2. Cultivate Self-Discipline

 It’s tempting to make a wish or to simply wave a magic wand and instantly be granted access to our untapped strength and capabilities – but the truth is that it requires daily commitment and hard work.

 In order to achieve our life’s ultimate goals, we would need to take consistent action and work towards our goals on a daily basis.
 As Aristotle said “We are what we repeatedly do.
 Excellence, then, is not an act, but a habit.“